COSMOS-CTC-Cambridge/damtp-research-programming/modules/python.md

 inheritance
 classes form an "ancestry" tree, where "children" inherit "parents", but this is a very liberal family so a child can have an arbitrary number of parents (including 0 in python v2, but in v3 all children implicitly inherit "object")

-class
-a variable defined on the class namespace, be careful: only use immutables here!

-class
+method
 basically a function defined inside the namespace of a class

-instance
+attribute
-a variable defined inside a class method and attached to the instance (like the `self.flies` below)
+a variable defined on the class namespace is a *class attribute*, be careful: only use immutables here; a variable defined inside a class method is an *instance attribute* and gets attached to the instance (like the `self.flies` below)

 ``` {.python}
   class animalia(object):